Turkey ‘determined’ to drive out Syrian Kurdish forces

-ISTANBUL (AP) — Turkey says it is working with the United States to coordinate the withdrawal of American forces but remains “determined” to clear U.S.-allied Kurdish fighters from northeastern Syria.
+ISTANBUL (AP) — Turkey said Tuesday it is working with the United States to coordinate the withdrawal of American forces but remains “determined” to clear U.S.-allied Kurdish fighters from northeastern Syria.

 For weeks, Turkey has been threatening to launch a new offensive against the Kurdish fighters, who partnered with the U.S. to drive the Islamic State group out of much of northern and eastern Syria.
-Turkey views the Kurdish forces as terrorists because of their links to an insurgent group inside Turkey.
+Ankara views the Kurdish forces as terrorists because of their links to an insurgent group inside Turkey.

-Cavusoglu says Turkey has the “strength to neutralize” IS on its own.

 Most Read Nation & World Stories